 The symptoms of whiplash may not show up immediately and may emerge over a period of time after a car accident.
-Whiplash requires immediate treatment, otherwise the patient may start experiencing severe pain and discomfort.
+Whiplash requires immediate treatment, otherwise, the patient may start experiencing severe pain and discomfort.
 It is important to seek medical attention irrespective of whether or not there are any serious symptoms, because the injury may be seemingly minor, but may become aggravated over time.

 A doctor may perform an X-Ray to diagnose the injury, and based on the severity, may recommend treatments such as muscle relaxants, immobilization, and physical therapy.
 An injured person should maintain records of the diagnostic tests performed and the medical treatment sought.
 These records are important for a victim who files a lawsuit to claim damages from the party responsible for the accident.
 Contact a St. Louis auto accident lawyer to learn how to claim damages for a negligent driver.

-Proving Liability After a Car Accident
+How to Prove Soft Tissue Injuries After a Car Accident

 If you have been injured in a car accident, one of the things you will need to prove is the extent of your injuries.
 This can be especially difficult if you have soft tissue injuries, as these injuries are not always easy to see and can often be mistaken for minor aches and pains.

 There are a few things you can do to prove the existence and extent of your soft tissue injuries.